-According to Payscale UK, the average digital marketing manager earns £32,116 per year.
+The average digital marketing manager earns £32,116 per year.
 The top ten per cent of digital marketing managers make more than £47,000 per year.
 An entry-level job as a digital marketing “executive” is likely to land you over £25,000 per year, which puts it in striking distance of the average UK salary – not bad when you consider you can often earn that kind of money with no experience or formal training.

 How much money you make is important, but it’s not everything.
 A lot of people in sectors such as banking and legal earn impressive salaries, but it can come at a cost to quality of life.
 Banking professionals, for instance, are the most stressed of workers in any industry, work long hours and rarely get genuine downtime.

 The world of digital marketing is different.
 Jobs in digital marketing tend to be more flexible, and no large firms dominate the sector.
 Instead, it’s made up of a multiplicity of smaller firms, all competing with each other to attract the best talent and offer excellent conditions.